-Professional and Career Development Loans (PCLDs) are available to students who have lived in the UK for three years prior to taking out the loan (regardless of whether they are employed or not).
+Professional and Career Development Loans (PCLDs) are available to participants who have lived in the UK for three years prior to taking out the loan (regardless of whether they are employed or not).
 Visit the Prospects website to find out more about funding prospects.

 Your government may also have a student loan scheme, for example the Federal Direct Loan Program in the United States.
 Contact the Education Ministry in your home country, or your national Embassy in London, to find out more about any government loan schemes available to you.